RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

     * Albums
     * Folder View
 * Drag and Drop from Diffusion Toolkit to another app
-* Translations - Diffusion Toolkit is localized
+* Localization (feel free to contribute and fix the AI-generated translations!)

+# What's New in v1.8.0

-# ComfyUI Workflow Search
+## ComfyUI Workflow Search

 ComfyUI Workflow Search is now implemented!
 Here's what you need to do to be able to search on ComfyUI workflows.

-You will need to Rescan your ComfyUI images.
+You will need to rescan your ComfyUI images.
 You can do this in a couple of ways:

 * **Edit > Rebuild Metadata** - This will rescan all the images currently in your database
-* **Tools > Search Results > Rescan** - This will rescan all the images in current search results
+* **Search > Rescan Metadata** - This will rescan all the images in current search results
-* **Select Folder > Right-click > Rescan** - This will rescan all the images in the selected folder and sub-folders
+* **Select Folder > Right-click > Rescan** - This will rescan all the images in the selected folder
 * **Select images > Right-click > Rescan** - This will rescan the selected images

-## How it works
+### How it works

-When Diffusion Toolkit scans your images, it parses the workflow JSON and extracts the nodes and node properties and saves them to the database.
-This should make searching much more efficient and specific than searching the entire workflow JSON.
+When Diffusion Toolkit scans your images, it parses the workflow and extracts the nodes and node properties and saves them to the database.
+This should make searching much more efficient and specific than searching the entire workflow.
 That said, it generates a LOT of data, so we don't want to always search _every_ property.

-## Quick Search
+### Quick Search

 Quick search is done by typing something into the search bar and pressing enter.
 ComfyUI Workflow Search is now enabled in Quick search by default.